 - What is the Seattle recycling schedule?
 The Seattle recycling schedule changes by address.
 Click to see your collection schedule.

 - Where does Seattle recycling go?
 28% is recycled in Seattle, 38% is recycled in the Northwest and North America, and 34% is recycled in Asia.

 No Time?
 No Problem!

-If you need cleanup services or need to get rid of a bulky item such as an old stove, contact Action Junk Removal for an easy solution.
+If you need cleanup services or need to get rid of a bulky item such as an old stove, contact Action Junk Hauling for an easy solution.
 No need to waste time researching, or to haul and lift heavy appliances.
 Just tell us what you need done and when would be a convenient time, and we’ll take care of the rest.

 Our services are efficient, affordable and reliable.
 We’re an environmentally conscious company, and we’ll make sure your recyclables are taken to the right place and the rest is disposed of in a responsible manner.
 For more info on what we take and what services we offer, check out our website.